Why Does My Cat Follow Me Everywhere? Reasons They’re Your Shadow · Kinship

 Yes, they are right behind you.

-by Ruby Leslie, CPDT-FF
+by Dr. Bartley Harrison, DVM and Ruby Leslie, CPDT-FF

 Cat grabbing onto ledge of table and looking to the left